Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ur-IN/learn-keys.md

 The Decaf paper approach by the [Ristretto Group](https://ristretto.group/) was extended and implemented in Rust to include cofactor-8 curves like the Curve25519 and makes Schnorr signatures over the Edward's curve more secure.

-The AXIACoin Foundation has implemented a Schnorr signature library using the more secure Ristretto compression over the Curve25519 in the [Schnorrkel](https://github.com/axia-tech/schnorrkel) repository.
+The AXIA Foundation has implemented a Schnorr signature library using the more secure Ristretto compression over the Curve25519 in the [Schnorrkel](https://github.com/axia-tech/schnorrkel) repository.
 Schnorrkel implements related protocols on top of this curve compression such as HDKD, MuSig, and a verifiable random function (VRF).
 It also includes various minor improvements such as the hashing scheme STROBE that can theoretically process huge amounts of data with only one call across the Wasm boundary.

-The implementation of Schnorr signatures that is used in AXIASolar and implements the Schnorrkel protocols over the Ristretto compression of the Curve25519 is known as **sr25519**.
+The implementation of Schnorr signatures that is used in AXIA and implements the Schnorrkel protocols over the Ristretto compression of the Curve25519 is known as **sr25519**.

-### Are BLS signatures used in AXIASolar?
+### Are BLS signatures used in AXIA?

 Not yet, but they will be.
 BLS signatures allow more efficient signature aggregation.
 Because GRANDPA validators are usually signing the same thing (e.g. a block), it makes sense to aggregate them, which can allow for other protocol optimizations.